THE CHURCH

 Oro AME Church

-The Oro African Methodist Episcopal Church is one of, if not the oldest African log church still standing in North America.
+The Oro African Methodist Episcopal Church - “Oro African Church” is one of the oldest log churches built by persons of African descent, still standing in North America.

 This Church is a testament to the Black Settlers who carefully crafted and cared for it for nearly 75 years and passionate community volunteers who have worked diligently to preserve it since its abandonment in the 1920s.